 A person with heat stroke has stopped sweating (although their clothes may still be wet from sweat) due to a failure in their heat control system.

 High core temperatures damage internal organs, especially the brain.
 The fluid loss can also produce dangerously low blood pressure.
-Most people who are killed by heat stroke die when their heart stops pumping effectively (circulatory failure).
+Most deaths due to heat stroke occur when the heart stops pumping effectively (circulatory failure).
 Even people who survive are likely to have permanent brain damage if their core temperature has been over 40.6°C (105°F) for more than an hour or two.

 Heat stroke is diagnosed by looking at signs and symptoms, such as body temperature, and finding out about the person’s recent activities.